A great change in life is like a cold bath in water-we all hesitate at the first plunge” – Letitia Elizabeth Landon

 The Framework And Taking That First Plunge

 I knew I wanted to write stories in four broad areas: Faith, Foundations, Flight, and Family.
-These are defined in some detail on my About Page.
+These are defined on my About Page.

 Why these areas?
 It’s simple: that is what I know.
 These four pillars or “stones” have defined my life.
 One can only write compelling stories about what one knows!
 So I wrote and continue to write the stories: